turingschool-examples/mod-1-be-exercises/lessons/modules/vehicles/README.md

   * turn the AC on and display **"Chilly air coming your way!"**
   * turn the AC off and display **"Temp is fine in here."**
   * It’s up to you what you want to name these methods.
+  * Write tests for these methods in both camry and jeep specs.

 * Now that `stop` and `start` are extracted to the module, add back in a `start` or `stop` method in one of your class.
 Have it return the string **"WAIIIIIIIT"**.
 * What happens when you run this method?
 Why?